jbhoot/jbhoot.github.io/site/drafts/programming-paradigms-and-oop.markdown

 In reality, most languages are a mix of paradigms, where a paradigm may be preferred to others.
 I like to define them a x-first.
 For example, OCaml is functional-first, but still provides imperative constructs.

 Where does OO lie in this heirarchy?

+Personally, I think a robust type system and immutability-first or immutability-by-default are the most crucial characteristics in a language, no matter the paradigm.